tikalk/go-distribution-fuzeday/README.md

 message broker and [Vice](https://github.com/matryer/vice) library to connect internal go-channels with Redis.

+### The Challenge ###
 This workshop is written as a workbook.
 Follow the instructions in the `TODO Challenge` comments in order to complete the challenge.

+This challenge consists of 4 main tasks:
+1. Concurrency setup: implementing Player behavior by setting up goroutines, consuming and publishing to game and display channels.
+2. Distribution setup: changing channels to directional input and output channels, of `[]byte`, making them ready for distribution.
+3. Vice integration: launching redis, getting []byte channels from it's transport (messaging.go)
+4. Implementing display service
+5. Launching a full distributed game among the team (with a centralized redis server)

+* Search for the `TODO Challenge` comments in the code.
+These are tagged by their corresponding task number.
+* Other `TODO` comments are
+	* `TODO Tip` - helpful tips regarding the implementation of the tasks
+	* `TODO Bonus` - bonus tasks.
+Nice and interesting! but not mandatory for a successful execution of the project.
+	* `TODO Algorithm` - once your team is up and ready, there are places where algorithm improvements can take place to make the teams ACTUALLY Brazil and Argentina.

 ## Dependencies ##
 This workshop uses go modules.
 Make sure your imports are synced in the IDE and go.mod file is updated on build